 - 1. Turn the speed control to the minimum speed position. - 2.
-Turn off the power by latching the red cover of the switch.
+Turn off the power by pushing the red button.

 To start the mill:

 - 1. Ensure that the speed control is set to the minimum speed position. - 2.
 Advance the speed control to the desired speed.